The Complete Guide to Anti-AI Design in 2026

 </div>

-The transformation replaces the gradient hero with a flat background, breaks the centered layout with a left-offset, swaps the badge pill for a text label, uses a serif display font, and replaces the ghost button with an underlined text link.
-See the full Grade F to Grade A case study for a step-by-step walkthrough of every dimension.
+</section>Six moves did the work: gradient becomes a flat warm background, the centered column shifts to a ml-[12%] left offset, the badge pill becomes a tracked text label, the bold sans becomes Instrument Serif, and the ghost button becomes an underlined text link.
+The full dimension-by-dimension walkthrough is in the Grade F to Grade A case study.

 Before/After Example 2: Features Grid